Illumina/NirvanaDocumentation/versioned_docs/version-3.14/file-formats/custom-annotations.md

 In both cases, the custom annotation file format is a tab-delimited file that is separated into two parts: the header & the data.

 The header is where you can customize how you want the data to appear in the JSON file and provide context about the genome assembly and how
-Nirvana should match the variants.
+Illumina Annotator should match the variants.

-At Illumina, there are usually many components downstream of Nirvana that have to parse our annotations.
+At Illumina, there are usually many components downstream of Illumina Annotator that have to parse our annotations.
 If a customer provides a custom annotation, those downstream tools need to understand more about the data such as:

 * data type (e.g. number, boolean, or a string)
 * data category (e.g. is this an allele count, allele number, allele frequency, etc.)
 * associated population (i.e. if this is an allele frequency)

-For each custom annotation, Nirvana uses this context to create a [JSON schema](https://json-schema.org/) that can be sent to downstream tools.
+For each custom annotation, Illumina Annotator uses this context to create a [JSON schema](https://json-schema.org/) that can be sent to downstream tools.
 If a tool knows that this is an allele frequency, it can validate user input to ensure that it's in the range of [0, 1].

 ## Variant File Format